 Basic computer skills and terminology are taught in our technology classes.
 First graders learn how to be good digital citizens as they learn to use digital tools and resources for problem-solving and decision making.
 In SmartLab, the first graders use technology as they work on touch screen computers to learn animation and beginning coding skills.
 Technology is used in the classroom when researching and reporting on our birds and to enhance instruction throughout the day.

-1st graders are taught about engineering design in Smart Lab, an engaging program where students explore STEM and media arts through applied technology and project-based learning.
-1st graders learn how to act like an engineer, using the engineering process and the 4-Cs, creativity, critical thinking, communication and collaboration to solve challenges.
-The 1st graders are given design challenges in the SmartLab as well as in their own classroom to design and build bridges, to design and use a tool to rescue a kitty from a well, to build a simple machine to perform a daily task, and as part of our 1st grade bird unit to explore how birds fly and find food.
-As part of our Weight and Balance Unit, the first graders are challenged to design and build free standing towers, using different kinds of materials, and are expected to explain in their journals how weight and balance affected the how tall the tower could be built.
+First graders learn about The Engineering Design Process in SmartLab, an engaging program where students explore C-STEM and media arts through applied technology and project-based learning.
+First graders learn how to act like engineers using the engineering process and the 4-Cs: creativity, critical thinking, communication, and collaboration to solve challenges.
+First graders are given design challenges in the SmartLab as well as in their own classroom to design and build bridges, to design and use a tool to rescue a kitty from a well, to build a simple machine to perform a daily task, and as part of our first-grade bird unit to explore how birds fly and find food.
+As part of our Weight and Balance Unit, the first graders are challenged to design and build free-standing towers, using different kinds of materials, and are expected to explain in their journals how weight and balance affect how tall the tower could be built.